Kapfenberg

-Kapfenberg (/de/) is a city in the Bruck-Mürzzuschlag district of the Austrian state of Styria.
-It lies in the valley of the Mürz river in central Austria.
-With an estimated population of 22,080 individuals in 2024, it is the third largest city in Styria.
-The 13th century Oberkapfenberg castle hosts the annual Ritterfest ("knights festival").
+Kapfenberg (/de/) is a city in the Bruck-Mürzzuschlag District of the Austrian state of Styria.
+It lies in the Mürz valley in Upper Styria, between Bruck an der Mur and Kindberg, and forms part of one of the main industrial and transport corridors of central Styria.
+With 21,964 residents with a main residence as of 30 September 2024, it is the third-largest city in Styria after Graz and Leoben.